Divya12072001/IBM-Project-50932-1660929791/README.md

 We can view the location of every bin in the web application by sending GPS location from the device.

 # **🎯Skills Required:**
-IBM Cloud,,Python,IBM Watson IoT Platform,Node-RED service,Cloudant DB.
+IBM Cloud,Python,IBM Watson IoT Platform,Node-RED service,Cloudant DB.

 **Project working video link**